 Mirena Lawsuits Filed Across the Nation

 Bayer HealthCare offered Mirena as a simple hassle-free method of birth control that was effective for five years after its insertion.
-Because of Mirena’s side effects, by the end of 2012, there were at least 19 U.S. lawsuits pending, alleging product defects and personal injuries.
+Because of Mirena’s side effects, as of October 2015, there were over 1,000 lawsuits filed in federal court alleging product defects and personal injuries.
 Plaintiffs are claiming, among other things, that Mirena didn’t work as promised, and that Bayer understated the inherent risks involved.
 In particular, Bayer failed to warn how Mirena can migrate from the uterus and enter the abdomen or perforate other organs.

 Thousands of Adverse Mirena Effects Reported